AREAS OF INTEREST

 Craft, Computation & Technology

-Vernelle’s current PhD work investigates craft, computational making and technologies in cultural design practices.
+Vernelle’s work investigates craft, computational making and technologies in cultural design practices.
 Her investigations seek to transform how we design, make and develop technologies for applications in craft, architecture, engineering, art, and manufacturing processes.
 Her current case studies include wire-bending and the Trinidad Carnival.

 Wire bending is a traditional art form in the creation of costumes and dancing mobiles in the Trinidad Carnival where wire and other thin, flexible strands of material are bent to create forms and structure for costuming and large dancing sculptures.
 Noel developed the Bailey-Derek Wire Bending Grammar, named after expert wire benders Albert Bailey and Stephen Derek.
 This Wire-bending Grammar seeks to make the tacit knowledge in wire bending explicit - so that this unique art form can be passed on to others - as well as to advance the art form.
 It is intended for use in design education, and in the generation of diverse designs using the power of computation.
 “The Bailey-Derek Grammar: Recording the craft of wire-bending in the Trinidad Carnival” was published and presented at SIGGRAPH2015 in Los Angeles, California.